ncss-tech/soilReports/README.md

 ### Component Summary by Project

 This report summarizes the components within an MLRA project.
-Several figures are generated to compare several data mapunits.
+Several figures are generated to compare the component aomong several data mapunits.

-Be sure to load your selected set using a query, such as "Project - legend/mapunit/dmu by sso, pname & uprojectid" from the Region 11 query folder.
+Be sure to load your NASIS selected set using a query, such as "Project - legend/mapunit/dmu by sso, pname & uprojectid" from the Region 11 query folder.

 ```r
 # load the soilReports package